Youth self-harm and suicide

 • people who self-harm

-• people who misuse alcohol or other drugs
+• people misusing alcohol or other drugs

-• people who have previously attempted suicide.
+• people who have attempted suicide before.

-• seek help immediately by calling Lifeline on 13 11 14 or calling Triple Zero (000)
+• seek help immediately by calling Lifeline on 13 11 14 or Triple Zero (000)

 • stay calm and speak directly

-• remain nonjudgemental
+• remain non-judgemental

 Why language matters